Two Dog Stands with Black Lives Matter

 It took a sequence of recorded, highly publicized and shocking events to call our global attention to the BLM movement.
 These events included an 8 minute video of one individual, whose job in our society is to protect us, dehumanizing and then murdering a black man.
 Now we are being called to lean into our discomfort, our shame or guilt, and our own personal denial of racism evident in our complicity or inaction in the cause of anti racism.
 We are being called to listen to and read the stories that make us uncomfortable and learn about the history we were not taught in school.
 We are being called to slow down and sit in the awkwardness of not knowing what to do.
 Let’s lean in more.
 Each on our own, and together.
 This is a yoga practice at it's best.

 Here are a few of the MANY resources sent in by Two Dog Community members some of whom have been advocates, allies, protestors, marchers for years in the cause for racial equity.
-A more comprehensive list will be on a page on the Two Dog Yoga website soon.
+This list is updated monthly with newly added identified under RECENTLY ADDED.

 - How to be an anti racist with Professor Ibram X. Kendi, interview with Brené Brown – 1 hour

 - Interview with Professor Ibram X. Kendi, with Jemele Hill at Aspen Idea Festival – 1 hour

 - White Fragility with Robin D’Angelo, University of WA Professor – 1 hr 23 min

 - Notice the Rage, Notice the Silence – 1 hour

 Resmaa Menakem talks with Krista Tippett about the embodiment of generational trauma and how it lives and functions and what we can do about it.